-Silicon Graphics, SGI, the SGI logo, Onyx, and Origin are registered trademarks and Altix, Fuei, NUMAflex, NUMAlink, and SGIconsole are trademarks of Silicon Graphics, Inc., in the U.S. and/or other countries worldwide.
+Silicon Graphics, SGI, the SGI logo, Altix, Onyx, and Origin are registered trademarks and Fuei, NUMAflex, NUMAlink, Prism, and SGIconsole are trademarks of Silicon Graphics, Inc., in the U.S. and/or other countries worldwide.
+All other trademarks mentioned herein are the property of their respective owners.